thismatters/EurorackVco/README.md

 * [Mouser](https://www.mouser.com): Needs no introduction.
 Get your ICs from here (or [digikey](https://www.digikey.com)).
 * [Tayda Electronics](https://www.taydaelectronics.com/): Good supplier for passive components; audio jacks, and potentiometers.
 Their audio jacks are slightly smaller than the thonkiconn from thonk.
 * [Thonk](https://www.thonk.co.uk/): The only place I've found tempco resistors for sale!
 You're looking for the 1k resistor, their store doesn't support part number searches.
+These are apparently sold out forever and no longer manufactured...
+I'll look around for alternatives, and experiment with omitting that resistor...
 * [Love My Switches](https://lovemyswitches.com/): Has [really good knobs](https://lovemyswitches.com/anodized-aluminum-knob-the-lo-fi-1-4-smooth-shaft-12-5mm-od/) to go on those potentiometers!
 * [OSHPark](https://oshpark.com/): Fast and (relatively) cheap PCB manufacturer.
 [The V1 circuit](https://oshpark.com/shared_projects/N1VjtYdp) works well, but you'll have to file down the toggle switch legs to fit the tiny through holes on the board.

 ## Changelog

+### v1
-- v1: first draft
+- first draft

+### v2
-- v2: Added polarity protection, bigger holes for toggle switch footprint, reorganized board for easier trace routing.
+- Added polarity protection,
+- bigger holes for toggle switch footprint,
+- reorganized board for easier trace routing,
+- updated design language,
+- narrowed by 2hp,
+- changed some resistor values for more consistent +/-5V output,